Liu Sheng (lieutenant general)

 Liu Sheng (刘胜; born February 1956) is a lieutenant general (zhongjiang) of the People's Liberation Army (PLA) serving as deputy head of Equipment Development Department of the Central Military Commission.
 He was a delegate to the 11th National People's Congress.
-He was an alternate member of the 18th Central Committee of the Communist Party of China.
-He is a deputy to the 19th National Congress of the Communist Party of China.
+He was an alternate of the 18th Central Committee of the Chinese Communist Party.
+He served as a delegate to the 19th National Congress of the Chinese Communist Party.